TasnimNiger/Capstone-Project--Loan-Default-Prediction/README.md

   **Highlights:**

-  Building various models and tuning the model to get better validation.
+Built four predictive models: • Logistic Regression • XGBoost • Decision Trees • Random Forest Model.

+Models were evaluated based on precision, recall and f1-score.
+Optimal thresholds were set based on precision and recall curves.
+Tuned the model with GridSearchCV and different hyperparameters to get better validation.
+Used SHAP to understand the logic behind a black-box model’s outputs.